Terms and Conditions

 5.15 You will also be liable for losses resulting from an Administrator or User accessing Online Banking via a computer that you know contains software that has the ability to reveal to a third party, or to otherwise compromise, Access codes and/or customer information, including account information.

 (a) BPAY payments.
 See Section E of these Terms and Conditions for what to do if you believe a BPAY payment has been affected by a mistake;

 (b) business customer Pay Anyone Payments; and

-(c) any other payment method other than an individual customer's Pay Anyone Payment (including Same day - RTGS payments, and Osko Payments), or a Pay to Mobile Payment.
+(c) any other payment method, other than an individual customer’s Pay Anyone Payment (including Same day - RTGS payments, and Osko Payments) or Pay to Mobile Payment.
 See the Account terms and conditions for what to do if you believe a payment has been affected by a mistake.

 6.2 You should report Mistaken Internet Payments to us as soon as you become aware of them.
 You can report Mistaken Internet Payments to us in Online Banking, by visiting a Westpac branch or by calling Telephone Banking.

 6.3 We’ll give you a notification number or some other form of acknowledgment which you should retain as evidence of the date and time of your report.